 The British & Foreign School Society gives grants to charities for educational activities.
-Grants for education projects are given up to a total of around £700,000 in any one year.
 Grants are given to organisations with UK charitable status and are for the purpose of advancing educational opportunity in the UK and developing countries.
 The Society no longer makes grants for individuals.

 - To see the criteria for grant giving please click here

 - To apply online for a grant please click here

 Applications from charitable organisations which meet the grant criteria are initially reviewed by the BFSS office, and may then be submitted to the Grants Committee, which normally meets three times a year.